Harald-U/knative-handson-workshop/docs/3-DeployKnativeService.md

 There is also a Dockerfile that can be used to build a container image.
 You can use it to create your own version and store it in your own Container Image Repository.
 If you don't like Node.js, the Hello World sample is available in other languages, too.

-For this workshop I have a placed a Container Image on Docker Hub (docker.io) in my own repository (haraldu) under the name and tag 'helloworld-nodejs:1'.
+For this workshop we will use a Container Image on Docker Hub (docker.io) provided by IBM.
+They used to Go sample to build the image.

 ## Deploy a Knative Service (ksvc)